Sedona Chinn

 Dr. Chinn researches how individuals make sense of competing claims about science, health, and the environment, as well as how social influence via new media affect perceptions of credibility and expertise.

+In addition, Dr. Chinn investigates ‘Do Your Own Research’ narratives and how they are related to expertise, information seeking, and science beliefs.
 Related work concerns the social dynamics surrounding polarization of science.
 Part of this work explores features and affordances of social media platforms that facilitate and hinder the spread of misinformation online.
-Ongoing work draws on social identity theories and science populism to explain recent hostility toward scientific experts by some amid generally high levels of trust in scientists.
+Other work draws on social identity theories and science populism to explain recent hostility toward scientific experts by some amid generally high levels of trust in scientists.

 She received her Ph.D. in Communication and Media from the University of Michigan and a B.A. in International Relations (minors in French and Asian Studies) from Saint Anselm College.